Quick Safety Issue 4: Preparing for active shooter situations (Updated June 2021)

 - Hospitals should take into consideration the loss of services and access to critical operations for up to 10 hours following an event.
 The hospital and any adjacent space becomes a crime scene.

 Train and drill employees.

-	Conduct Incident Command support training for security personnel, “house supervisors,” and other

-	employees who need to be aware of, or involved in, IC support during an incident.
+- Conduct IC support training for security personnel, “house supervisors,” leadership, and other employees who need to be aware of, or involved in, IC support during an incident.

 Plan for post-event activities.